Space-time reduced basis methods for parametrized unsteady Stokes equations: Unsteady Parametrized Incompressible Stokes Equations

 \section{Unsteady Parametrized Incompressible Stokes Equations}

 Even if h{\ae}morheology indicates that blood is a non--Newtonian fluid, the latter can be approximated as a Newtonian one if the vessels where it flows are sufficiently large.
 Under this assumption, the blood flow is governed by unsteady incompressible Navier--Stokes equations.
-In this work, we make an additional simplification: we neglect the non--linear convective term characterizing the Navier--Stokes equations, thus modelling blood flow by means of the unsteady incompressible Stokes equations.
-This system of linear PDEs well describes incompressible Newtonian flow at small Reynolds' numbers ($Re\ll1$), i.e. in a regime where advective inertial forces are negligible with respect to viscous ones (see e.g. \cite{manzoni2012reduced, quarteroni2000computational}).
+In this work, we make an additional simplification: we neglect the non--linear convective term characterizing the Navier--Stokes equations, hence modelling blood flow by means of the unsteady incompressible Stokes equations.
+This system of linear PDEs well describes incompressible Newtonian flow at small Reynolds' numbers, i.e. in a regime where inertial forces are negligible with respect to viscous ones (see e.g. \cite{manzoni2012reduced, quarteroni2000computational}).
+In this regard, we remark that blood flow typically features Reynolds' numbers of $\approx 10^2-10^3$; the Stokes assumption is thus not valid in practice and an extension of the present work to deal with Navier--Stokes equations is being planned.
+Moreover, we consider the presence of blood clots of variable density, which are modelled by suitable reaction terms in the momentum conservation equation.